leonbotros/norxavr/README.md

 # norxavr
 NORXAVR
 ==============
-This is an optimized version of NORX, an authenticated encryption algorithm (see https://norx.io/), for the AVR microcontrollers.
+This is an optimized version of NORX, an authenticated encryption algorithm (see https://norx.io/), for AVR microcontrollers.
 This implementation is specifically optimized for the ATmega family.

 How to compile & run on Debian/Ubuntu
 --------------